 But oh, right, I forgot—your taxes.
 That’s what matters.
 In a Biden presidency, your taxes will go up if you make more than $400,000 a year.
 Does that apply to you?
 If so, you’re buying lunch next time.

 Sorry.
 For a bleeding-heart liberal, I get so mad sometimes.
-The past four years have been agony.
+The past four years have been a nightmare.
 We watch our standing in the world erode.
 Our allies don’t trust us—they think we’re a joke.
 Our leader brags about the great job he’s doing.
-By the end of the year, a quarter-million of us will be dead.
+By the end of the year, a quarter-million of us will be dead of COVID-19.

 We have a chance to change this narrative, to choose a president who is good, smart, decent, who works with people across the aisle to get things done.
 Being a politician isn’t a dirty word, unless you think it’s smart to hire a mechanic to take out your gallbladder.